nicnosis/iu-courses/fa20/dms/dms-syllabus.md

 Grading criteria will be given for each individual assignment.

-## Revisions
-When software is created in a professional environment, changes and revisions are common.
-Factoring that web development is an iterative process, students are __sometimes__ allowed to revise and resubmit assignments.
-Re-submitting work is a __privilege__ granted at the instructor's discretion.

-If you are re-submitting work:

-1. You must have submitted the work by its due date.
-Late work is not eligible for re-submission.
-2. The privilege to revise submitted work is only available for students who submitted substantial work; incomplete or dysfunctional code is not eligible for resubmission.
-This is at the instructor's discretion.
-3. You may only recover partial points lost.

-## Required Readings and Materials
-### Text

-### Codecademy

-### Software

-### Hardware

 ## Policies
 ### Attendance
 Students should make a serious effort to attend every lecture.
 While attendance is not taken, I believe **attendance is the strongest guarantor of success** in this course.

 Course material is cumulative in nature and class periods are used to develop programming skills and work on projects.
-You will also miss out on quizzes and participation activities if you miss class.
+You will also miss out on participation activities if you miss class.

 Students are expected to come on time and stay for the duration of the class period. __A repeated pattern of tardiness is not tolerated.__